Category: Calendar Tools

 Apple Calendar

-Akiflow fails first because task integration introduces extra interface decisions.
+Akiflow fails first because it breaks when task integration introduces extra interface decisions.

 Verdict